observing/haproxy/README.md

 ### HAProxy.disable(backend, server, fn)

-Mark the given server a down for maintance, in this mode no checks will be preformned on the server until it leaves maintance.
+Mark the given server a down for maintenance, in this mode no checks will be preformed on the server until it leaves maintenance.

 ```js
 haproxy.disable('realtime', 'server1', function (err) {